Redwoods in Stout Grove

 Map of Jedediah Smith Redwoods with Tallest Port Orford Cedar

-Port Orford cedar is a large evergreen, maturing 100 - 200 feet tall or more.
-The trunks can be 4 to 6 feet in diameter and greater.
-It has feathery foliage in flat sprays, frequently glaucous blue-green in color.
-The leaves are scale-like, 3-5 mm long, with narrow white markings on the underside, and flattened shoots.
+Port Orford cedar is a large evergreen, maturing 100 - 200 feet tall and more.
+The trunks can be 4 to 6 feet in diameter or more.
+There are historic measurement for trunks up to 17 feet diameter.
+The have feathery foliage in flat sprays, frequently blue-green in color.
+The leaves are scale-like, 3-5 mm long, with narrow white markings on the underside and flattened shoots.
 The seed cones are globose, 7-14 mm diameter, with 6-10 scales, green at first, maturing brown in fall, months after spring pollination.
+They can feel woody like coast redwood but smaller and more round.
 The male cones are 3-4 mm long, dark red, turning brown after early spring pollen release.
-The bark is reddish-brown, and fibrous or scaly in vertical strips.
+The bark is reddish-brown and fibrous or scaly in vertical strips.
+But my photos shows bark exposed to sun appearing gray too.

-Similar, the Western redcedar seems more emerald green, with markings under foliage that sometimes look like bow tie or butterfly shapes.
-Port Orford cedar can have white X-like markings.
-But initially, I find the bluish color to be a good clue in most cases for Port Orford
+Similar, the Western redcedar seems more emerald green with markings under foliage that sometimes look like bow tie or butterfly shapes.
+Port Orford cedar can have white markings like tiny letter X's.
+But I find the bluish color to be a good clue in some cases for Port Orford

 This species can be damaged by a root disease caused by the fungal pathogen, Phytophthora lateralis.
 Port Orford cedars are sometimes killed by other species of Phytophthora.
 This is why you may see signs in the redwood park about this fungus and your boots.